Lexington County School District One began its Personal Mobile Computing initiative during the 2010–2011 school year.

 We expect our students to comply with the district’s Acceptable Use Policy, Policy IJNDB Use of Technology Resources in Instruction, when using technology.

 The rules regarding appropriate use include the unauthorized use of the Internet or computer games, downloading inappropriate applications or apps, removing district-loaded applications or downloading apps that access personal information.

-In addition, the district allows students 13 years old and older to download other apps and personalize their devices with a few exceptions.
+In addition, the district allows only high school students to download other apps and personalize their devices with a few exceptions.
 For instance, the district does not allow any application that uses messaging or is categorized as social networking on these devices.

-Through our Mobile Device Management System (MDM), the district is able to “blacklist” or require specific apps on our student devices.
+Through our Mobile Device Management System (MDM), the district is able to either “hidelist” or require specific apps on our student devices.

 If a student removes a required app from his/her device, there is a notification and a grace period before the device’s functionality is restricted.

 Apps have ratings just as movies have ratings.

-The district does not allow any 17+ apps on student devices.
+The district does not allow any 17+ apps on any student devices without exception.
 Apps at the middle school may not be rated any higher than 9+.

 Apps at the high school may not be rated any higher than 12+.